alphachai/charliemathews.com/_posts/2020-05-17-github-pages.md

 ---
 layout: post
-title: "Building a site with Github Pages"
+title: "Build a site with Github Pages and Jekyll"
 date: 2020-05-17
 cover: 2020-05-17-github-pages.jpg
 ---

-Lorem ipsum est
+(Currently writing this, but I needed a placeholder for debugging blog posts.)